risk-first/website/docs/risks/Communication-Risks/On-Protocols.md

 By using a [static type checker](https://en.wikipedia.org/wiki/Type_system#Static_type_checking), we can identify issues like this, but there is a trade-off:

-- we mitigate [Protocol Risk](/tags/Protocol-Risk), because we define the protocols _once only_ in the program, and ensure that usages all match the specification.
+- we mitigate [Communication Risk](/tags/Communication-Risk), because we define the protocols _once only_ in the program, and ensure that usages all match the specification.
-- but the tradeoff is more _finger-typing_, which means [Codebase Risk](/tags/Codebase-Risk) in some circumstances.
+- but the tradeoff is more _finger-typing_, which means [Complexity Risk](/tags/Complexity-Risk) in some circumstances.

 Nevertheless, static type checking is so prevalent in software that clearly in most cases, the trade-off has been worth it: even languages like [Clojure](https://clojure.org) have been retro-fitted with [type checkers](https://github.com/clojure/core.typed).

-Let's look at some further types of [Protocol Risk](/tags/Protocol-Risk).
+Let's look at some specific protocol-related threats causing [Communication Risk](/tags/Communication-Risk).

-#### Protocol Incompatibility
+### 1. Protocol Incompatibility

 The people you find it _easiest_ to communicate with are your friends and family, those closest to you.
 That's because you're all familiar with the same protocols.
 Someone from a foreign country, speaking a different language and having a different culture, will essentially have a completely incompatible protocol for spoken communication to you.

 Within software there are also competing, incompatible protocols for the same things, which is maddening when your protocol isn't supported.
 For example, although the world seems to be standardising, there used to be _hundreds_ of different image formats.
 Photographs often use [TIFF](https://en.wikipedia.org/wiki/TIFF), [RAW](https://en.wikipedia.org/wiki/Raw_image_format) or [JPEG](https://en.wikipedia.org/wiki/JPEG), whilst we also have [SVG](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) for vector graphics, [GIF](https://en.wikipedia.org/wiki/GIF) for images and animations and [PNG](https://en.wikipedia.org/wiki/Portable_Network_Graphics) for other bitmap graphics.

-#### Protocol Versioning
+### 2. Protocol Versioning

 Even when systems are talking the same protocol there can be problems!